 What should be done in an eye emergency?

-First aid for eye emergencies:
+First aid for chemicals in the eye:

 - Immediately flush the eye with water for at least 15 minutes.
 Place the eye under a faucet or shower, use a garden hose, or pour water into the eye from a clean container.